 - The board approved a contract with the Allegheny Intermediate Unit’s Waterfront Learning Center to give its students an online class option at $3,500 per student.
 This is a supplemental program that will provide students access to classes not available through Woodland Hills.

-- Students from the high school reported to the board that about $4,000 was raised for Henry "Hank" Woodhall’s family.
+- Students from the high school reported to the board that for Henry "Hank" Woodhall’s family.
 Woodhall died in a skateboard accident in Chalfant last month.

 - Several students were on hand to receive achievement awards.
 Eight-grader Jeremiah Pike received a plaque for being perfect in the math section of the PSSA and elementary students Tymeer Davis and Greta Brooks received framed commendations for being good role models.